10darts/documentation/reference/android/client/igeolocation.rst

 .. java:method::  void onUserRejectedLocationPermission()
    :outertype: IGeolocation

-   Called when the user has rejected location permission, do not make any further UI interaction with the user regarding location permission
+   Called when the user has rejected location permission, do not make any further UI interaction with the user regarding location permission.